 Turtle Beach is readying the release of three new headset models built specifically for the PC, the Elite Atlas Pro, Atlas Three, and Atlas One.
 All three are relatively affordable and have been designed in collaboration with various esports teams, the company says.

 The Elite Atlas Pro is the most expensive of the bunch, though still under $100, even if barely ($99.95).
-That is around the same as the HyperX Cloud Alpha, the all-around best gaming headset in our opinion.
+That is around the same as the HyperX Cloud Alpha, one of the all-around best gaming headsets in our opinion.
 It features a metal headband with suspended padding, magnetic memory foam ear cushions, and a glasses friendly design.